Italy says no risk to budget after Commission warning

 In a statement, the Italian Treasury said the Commission "does not take account of important provisions announced by the government though not formally included in the budget law and which are already in the process of being implemented."

-It pointed to a spending review intended to cut public expenditure, tax reforms, a privatization program, a revaluation of central bank capital which is expected to help public finances and measures to repatriate capital held abroad to avoid tax.
+It pointed to a spending review intended to cut public expenditure, tax reforms, a privatisation programme, a revaluation of central bank capital which is expected to help public finances and measures to repatriate capital held abroad to avoid tax.

 It said it shared the Commission's view on the need to consolidate public finances and reduce debt and said the measures taken and planned would "have a positive effect on public accounts in line with the requirements of the stability and growth pact without the need for further intervention."